this page last modified

 Chai Lifeline believes that seriously ill children (including children with cancer) need and deserve as happy and normal a childhood as possible.
 Their programs include: Camp Simcha, professional case management, learning programs, family retreats, insurance support service, wish granting, sibling support, and community services such as volunteer training.
 Families are invited to contact Chai Lifeline at 1 877 CHAI LIFE or email firstname.lastname@example.org for more information.

-CureSearch is the fundraising arm for the Children's Oncology Group (COG).
-They raise funds for COG clinical trials and help raise awareness for childhood cancer.
+CureSearch raises funds for childhood cancer research as well as awareness..
 The web site has information on childhood cancer and its treatment.

 Friends of Scott